 - Korean (Native), English (Fluent), Spanish (Advanced), French (Intermediate)

 I decided to join Prof. Ogawa’s Seminar to learn from his extensive expertise and experience in the field of international education, particularly education finance.
 Prof. Ogawa is one of the most supportive professors I have met when it comes to both academic and professional growth of his students.
-In addition, his seminar provides unique opportunities to conduct field work and research in various organizations and countries, which will lay important groundwork for students’ career trajectory in this field.
-Another determining advantage is that Prof. Ogawa’s Seminar has produced numerous alumni who are actively engaged in the work of development, a few of whom I have had the opportunity to meet, thanks to Prof. Ogawa.
+In addition, his seminar provides unique opportunities to conduct internships, field work and research in various organizations and countries, which will lay important groundwork for students’ career trajectory in this field.
+My initial internship at UNESCO Bangkok and research projects that I could participate in thanks to Prof. Ogawa have certainly helped me to be selected for internship at the OECD, which has led to consultancy within the same organization.
+Another determining advantage is that Prof. Ogawa’s Seminar has produced numerous alumni who are actively engaged in the work of development, many of whom I have had the opportunity to meet including those based in Paris, thanks to Prof. Ogawa.
 I recommend that you join our Seminar if you’re seeking opportunities to advance your studies in an environment that is both academically and professionally motivating.